-A VoIP phone system is a software or hardware based telephone system configured around the Voice over Internet Protocol technology.
+A VoIP phone system is a software or hardware-based telephone system configured around the Voice over Internet Protocol technology.
 The system converts analog audio data into a digital format and then transmits it over the internet.
 At the other end, it also converts the incoming digital signals into standard telephone audio.
 The caller initiates the process while it ends with the recipient of the call.

-Due to the fact that it is much more cost effective, organizations have embarked on a paradigm shift from the traditional telecommunication technology to this one.
+Due to the fact that it is much more cost-effective, organizations have embarked on a paradigm shift from the traditional telecommunication technology to this one.
 Unfortunately, the shift comes with security challenges as it has now attracted the attention of hackers.
 So, if you want to enjoy your VoIP system without security issues, you need to adopt some of the best security practices outlined below.

 One of the best techniques to secure your VoIP phone system is to restrict physical access to the physical hardware.
 Only very few people should be authorized to have access to it.
-The more people have access to it, the more they are likely to cause security breach accidentally/ignorantly or deliberately.
+The more people have access to it, the more they are likely to cause a security breach accidentally/ignorantly or deliberately.

 Apart from ensuring that the platform is encrypted, each user should access it with a password.
 In addition, you need to enforce strict password policies such as having your employees change their passwords every month.